 Note To avoid these issues, we recommend that you create pay-as-you-go ECS instances when you create a cluster.
 You can change the billing method from pay-as-you-go to subscription in the ECS console based on your requirements.

-- Requirements for ECS specifications: You must select ECS instances with at least 4 vCPUs and 8 GiB of memory.
+- You must select ECS instances with at least 4 vCPUs and 8 GiB of memory.

-- Bandwidth limits on access to the control plane components:
+- Limits on access to control plane components:

-Bandwidth limits apply when you access the control pane components, including kube-apiserver and etcd, of a cluster by calling API operations or by using command lines.
+Bandwidth limits apply when you access the control pane components, including kube-apiserver and etcd, of a cluster by calling API operations or by using the CLI.
 If you read a large number of cluster events at a time, bandwidth throttling may be triggered and you may fail to read the events.
-We recommend that you query cluster events in the event center.
+We recommend that you query cluster events by using the Kubernetes event center.
 Alternatively, you can add paging parameters, such as

 --chunk-size=500, to the API request or command lines to reduce the number of events to be read.
-If bandwidth throttling is frequently triggered in a standard managed Kubernetes cluster, you can migrate workloads from the cluster to a professional managed Kubernetes cluster.
+If bandwidth throttling is frequently triggered in an ACK standard cluster, we recommend that you migrate workloads from the cluster to an ACK Pro cluster.

-For more information about how to migrate workloads from a standard managed Kubernetes cluster to a professional managed Kubernetes cluster, see Hot migration from standard managed Kubernetes clusters to professional managed Kubernetes clusters.
+For more information about how to migrate workloads from an ACK standard cluster to an ACK Pro cluster, see Hot migration from ACK standard clusters to ACK Pro clusters.

 Quota limits on underlying cloud resources